Power of data in quantum machine learning: Results

 Given this core prediction error bound, we now seek to understand its implications.
 The main quantity that determines the prediction error is

-The quantity $s_K$ is equal to the model complexity of the trained function $h(x) = w^\dagger \phi(x)$, where $s_K = \norm{w}^2 = w^\dagger w$ after training.
-A smaller value of $s_K$ implies better generalization to new data $x$ sampled from the distribution $\mathcal{D}$.
-Intuitively, $s_K$ measures whether the closeness between $x_i, x_j$ defined by the kernel function $k(x_i, x_j)$ matches well with the closeness of the observable expectation for the quantum states $\rho(x_i), \rho(x_j)$, recalling that a larger kernel value indicates two points are closer.
-If $K$ is ill-conditioned, then $s_K$ could be large.
-In practice, one circumvent this by performing regularization to limit model complexity $s_K$ by not completely fitting the training data.
+The quantity $s_K(N)$ is equal to the model complexity of the trained function $h(x) = w^\dagger \phi(x)$, where $s_K(N) = \norm{w}^2 = w^\dagger w$ after training.
+A smaller value of $s_K(N)$ implies better generalization to new data $x$ sampled from the distribution $\mathcal{D}$.
+Intuitively, $s_K(N)$ measures whether the closeness between $x_i, x_j$ defined by the kernel function $k(x_i, x_j)$ matches well with the closeness of the observable expectation for the quantum states $\rho(x_i), \rho(x_j)$, recalling that a larger kernel value indicates two points are closer.
+The computation of $s_K(N)$ can be performed efficiently on a classical computer by inverting an $N\times N$ matrix $K$ after obtaining the $N$ values $\Tr(O^U \rho(x_i))$ by performing order $N$ experiments on a physical quantum device.
+The time complexity scales at most as order $N^3$.
+Due to the connection between $w^\dagger w$ and the model complexity, a regularization term $w^\dagger w$ is often added to the optimization problem during the training of $h(x) = w^\dagger \phi(x)$, see e.g., \cite{krogh1992simple, cortes1995support, suykens1999least}.
+Regularization prevents $s_K(N)$ from becoming too large at the expense of not completely fitting the training data.
 A detailed discussion and proof under regularization is given in Appendix~\ref{sec:proofmain}~and~\ref{app:sdgdetail}.